The pairing sector is quite difficult to harness, because personal tastes play an important role.

 Now it’s up to you

-The Cheese event begins on the 18th of September: take advantage of this opportunity to discover new flavors and test your pairing skills.
+The Cheese event begins on the 17th of September: take advantage of this opportunity to discover new flavors and test your pairing skills.
+And if you want to buy a few bottles of wine, take a look at our selection dedicated to this theme!

 You can follow our suggestions without being afraid of trying new combinations.
 And don’t forget that cheese, like wine, is a live product, which changes over time.
 Each cheese wheel is different from the next: the only way to know how to serve it is by tasting it!